 Long Distance Relationships – can technology help to bridge the gap?

-The days of sending handwritten letters to your loved one might be long gone – with ink being replaced by a Wi-Fi connection, twenty-first century romantics are turning to apps and social media platforms to stay in touch.
+The days of sending handwritten letters to your loved one are long gone – ink has been replaced by WiFi and 21st-century romantics are turning to apps and social media platforms to stay in touch and keep the spark alive.

 But can technology ever replace the intimacy of a face-to-face relationship?